 You may graduate with your Degree or Diploma in person or in absentia.
-Even if you do not wish to attend a graduation ceremony, you must still apply to have your qualification to be awarded in absentia.
-Certificates are only awarded in absentia and are awarded automatically in the graduation period following completion.
+Even if you do not wish to attend a graduation ceremony, you must still apply in order for your qualification to be awarded in absentia.
+Certificate qualifications can only be awarded in absentia and are awarded automatically in the graduation period following completion.
 The certificate will then be couriered to you after the ceremony at which it was awarded.